F355 Challenge

 Some versions of the arcade cabinet are noteworthy for having three screens, allowing the player to look through the side windows as they would in a real car.
-The three-screen cabinet version also features an H-shaped gear stick and three foot pedals, and presents a tough challenge to any player who decides to use them.
 The cabinet itself is composed of four NAOMI units: one for each of the three screens and one to sync them all.
 The game also allows the player to use an automatic transmission or paddle-shift the gears.
 It also uses a real-time "Magic Weather" system similar to Shenmue.
-The Dreamcast version has link cable play for direct competition; however, as of January 2006, the online servers for F355 Challenge are now offline, and the website has gone offline.